aguirre-matteo/website/content/blog/linux/ssh/index.md

 ```

 If we want, we can enter a passphrase for our private key, enhancing the
 security of the connection.
-Otherwise leave it empty.
+Otherwise, leave it empty.
 Now it's time to
 add our keys to our server using the `ssh-copy-id` command.

 ```shell